subsquid-labs/squid-multichain-template/README.md

 This [squid](https://docs.subsquid.io/) captures USDC Transfer events on ETH and BSC, stores them in the same database and serves the data over a common GraphQL API.

+The Ethereum processor is located in `src/eth` and similarly the Binance Chain processor can be found in `src/bsc`.
+The scripts file `commands.json` was updated with the commands `process:eth` and `process:bsc` to run the processors.

 Dependencies: Node.js, Docker, Git.

 ## Quickstart